deltaDNA/unity-sdk/README.md

 ## Android Integration

-### Android and Google Libraries
+### Android Dependencies Google Firebase/Play Services Libraries

-Any components dependant on Android and/or Google libraries will download these through the [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver).
+Any library dependencies such as Google's Firebase (Google Play Services) are handled by Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver) plugin.
 The libraries will be automatically downloaded into the *Assets/Plugins/Android* folder.
-If you have other Unity plugins in your application which don't use the Resolver for downloading dependencies you may want to consider using the Resolver to get their dependencies as well, in order to avoid conflicts between the various libraries.
+If you have other Unity plugins in your application which don't use the Resolver for downloading dependencies you may want to consider using the Resolver to get manage their dependencies as well, otherwise you may have to manually resolve any conflicts.

 ### Push Notifications

-In order to use push notifications on Android you will need to set the *Application* and *Sender IDs* from the configuration screen, which can be accessed from the Unity Editor menu under *DeltaDNA -> Notifications -> Android -> Configure*.
+Our push notifications use Firebase messaging (this was changed in version 4.3, if you're upgrading see the migration [guide](#version-4.3) below).
+In order to configure notifications you will need to set the *Application* and *Sender IDs* from the configuration screen, which can be accessed from the Unity Editor menu under *DeltaDNA -> Notifications -> Android -> Configure*.
 The IDs can be found in the Firebase Console for your application ([1](Docs/firebase_console_1.png), [2](Docs/firebase_console_2.png), and [3](Docs/firebase_console_3.png)).
 Pressing *Apply* will persist the changes to resource files in your project, which should be committed to source control.

 If your application is setup using the Google Cloud Console you can find instructions [here](https://developers.google.com/cloud-messaging/android/android-migrate-fcm#import_your_gcm_project_as_a_firebase_project) on how to migrate the project to Firebase.
 Firebase projects are backwards compatible with applications using Google Cloud Messaging.

 The style of the push notifications can be changed by overriding the behaviour of the library.
 Instructions on how to do this can be found [here](https://github.com/deltaDNA/android-sdk/tree/master/library-notifications#unity).
 Once you have added either the modified library or added the new classes as a separate library you will need to change the *Listener Service* field in the configuration to the fully qualified name of your new class.

-If you do not wish to use push notifications on Android then you can remove the *Assets/DeltaDNA/Plugins/Android* and *Assets/Plugins/Android/deltadna-sdk-unity-notifications* folders from the project to decrease the number of methods and the APK size of your game.
+If you no longer wish to use push notifications on Android then you can remove the *Assets/DeltaDNA/Plugins/Android* and *Assets/Plugins/Android/deltadna-sdk-unity-notifications* folders from the project to decrease the number of methods and the APK size of your game.

 ### SmartAds on Android

-As with SmartAds on iOS the same settings from *DeltaDNA -> SmartAds -> Select Networks* can be used to select which networks should be used.
-After applying the changes the SDK will automatically download the ad network libraries from a Maven repository.
+The ad networks you wish to build into your app can be selected from *DeltaDNA -> SmartAds -> Select Networks*.
+After applying the changes the SDK will download the latest libraries from the Maven repository.
 If you make changes to the enabled networks the changes to the *build.gradle* file should be committed to version control.

-The Android libraries can also be downloaded from the *DeltaDNA -> SmartAds -> Android -> Download Libraries* menu item.
+The libraries can be downloaded anytime from the *DeltaDNA -> SmartAds -> Android -> Download Libraries* menu item.
 We recommend doing this after updating the DeltaDNA SDK, or after pulling changes from version control.
-The SDK will automatically try to detect when the downloaded libraries may be stale and will show a warning in the Editor console.
+The SDK will try to detect when the downloaded libraries are stale and log a warning in the Editor console.

-In order for the menu items to work you will need to have the Android SDK installed and setup for your Unity project.
+In order for the library download function to properly work you need to have the Android SDK installed and setup for your Unity project.
 From the Android SDK you will need to have a version of *build-tools* and an *SDK Platform* installed, as well as recent versions of the *Android Support Repository* and *Google Repository*.

 ### Permissions